danielmassita/2023-Mentoria-BSS/English/Class07.md

 - "[I'm not] Willing to do that... "
 - "Dairy/Dairies industries (they work 24/7)..."
 - "To be a boyfriend material..."
+- "Do not try to fool yourself..."
+- "To side with..."

 ___